-The Steel Horse Rally in conjunction with the Fort Smith Arkansas A&P Commission announced another record-setting year for the 3rd Annual Steel Horse Rally held May 5-6 in downtown Fort Smith.
+The Steel Horse Rally in conjunction with the Fort Smith Arkansas A&P Commission announced another record-setting year for the 3rd Annual Steel Horse Rally that was held May 5-6, 2017 in downtown Fort Smith.

 According to president, founder and rally organizer Dennis Snow said the rally has become one of the fastest growing motorcycle events in the country and that this year exceeded all expectations.